TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 24/Job 24.15.md

 ---

-The eye also of the adulterer waiteth for the twilight, Saying, No eye shall see me: And he disguiseth his face.
+The eye also of the adulterer waits for the twilight, saying, 'No eye shall see me.'
+He disguises his face.